primatejs/primate/docs/modules/official.md

 ## Others

-Modules that do not fall in the first two categories, including an esbuild bundler as well as a session module.
+Modules that do not fit in the first two categories.